vincentarelbundock/Rdatasets/doc/psych/rst/Harman.5.rst

 included in the ``omega`` function.
 Should not be confused with the ``Holzinger`` or ``Holzinger.9`` data sets in ``bifactor``.

+See also the Holzinger-Swineford data set of 301 subjects with 26 variables in ``holzinger.swineford``.
+These data were provided by Keith Widaman.
+"The Holzinger and Swineford (1939) data have been used as a model data set by many investigators.
+For example, Harman (1976) used the "24 Psychological Variables" example prominently in his authoritative text on multiple factor analysis, and the data presented under this rubric consisted of 24 of the variables from the Grant-White school (N = 145).
+Meredith (1964a, 1964b) used several variables from the Holzinger and Swineford study in his work on factorial invariance under selection.
+Joreskog (1971) based his work on multiple-group confirmatory factor analysis using the Holzinger and Swineford data, subsetting the data into four groups.

+Rosseel, who developed the "lavaan" package for R , included 9 of the manifest variables from Holzinger and Swineford (1939) as a "resident" data set when one downloads the lavaan package.
+Several background variables are included in this "resident" data set in addition to 9 of the psychological tests (which are named x1 - x9 in the data set).
+When analyzing these data, I found the distributions of the variables (means, SDs) did not match the sample statistics from the original article.
+For example, in the "resident" data set in lavaan, scores on all manifest variables ranged between 0 and 10, sample means varied between 3 and 6, and sample SDs varied between 1.0 and 1.5.
+In the original data set, scores ranges were rather different across tests, with some variables having scores that ranged between 0 and 20, but other manifest variables having scores ranging from 50 to over 300 - with obvious attendant differences in sample means and SDs."

 Harman.Burt.
 Eight “emotional" variables are taken from Harman (1967, p
 164) who in turn adapted them from Burt (1939).
 They are said be from 172 normal children aged nine to twelve.
 As pointed out by Harman, this